pirocorp/Object-Oriented-Design/13. DDD/Message Queues.md

 ## Introducing Message Queues

+A **Message Queue** receives messages from an application and makes them available to one or more other applications in a first-in-first-out (FIFO) manner.
+In many architectural scenarios, if application A needs to send updates or commands to applications B and C, then separate message queues can be set up for B and C. A would write separate messages to each queue, and each dependent application would read from its own queue (the message being removed upon being dequeued).
+Neither B nor C need to be available in order for A to send updates.
+Each message queue is persistent, so if an application restarts, it will begin pulling from its queue once it is back online.
+This helps break dependencies between dependent systems and can provide greater scalability and fault tolerance to applications.

 **Message Queues** decuples applications and make it so that one of the applications can drop off something into a **Message Queue** and continue with its work and not have to worry about what happens to the message after that.

 Applications trying to communicate with one another don't need to worry that the other application is available and listening at that very moment.
 The message can sit in a queue, and when the other application is ready, it does grab it.